Beginner’s Guide to Successful Blogging

 How do you accomplish this?
 There are several ways to do it.
 This article from Quicksprout breaks it down nicely and helps you understand the inner workings of SEO world.

-Before you get carried away with SEO and marketing tools, however, there are some other things that you need to know about.
+Before you get carried away with SEO and marketing tools, however, there are some other things you need to know.
 That’s why this beginner’s guide to successful blogging is so important.

-What if I told you that SEO and marketing isn’t enough for a successful blog?
+What if I told you that SEO and marketing isn’t enough to have a successful, money-making blog?
 I’m certainly not saying that it isn’t important–SEO is crucial!
 But is it everything?

 Nope.
 Why not?